MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-slb-for-ha-ports.md

 The following are the limitations of using high availability ports load balancing rules:

 - Combining high availability ports load balancing rules and non high availability ports load balancing rules pointing to the same backend ipconfigurations is not supported unless both have **Floating IP** enabled.
 - Flow symmetry (primarily for NVA scenarios) is only supported with a single front-end NIC (single front-end IP configuration) and a backend pool.
-Using multiple load-balancers, load balancing rules or multiple NICs will not provide symmetry.
+Using multiple load balancers, load balancing rules or multiple NICs will not provide symmetry.
 - The backend instance of an high availability ports internal load balancer cannot be the backend instance of another internal load balancer.
 - The backend instance of a **Floating IP** high availability ports internal load balancer cannot be the backend instance of another non-floating IP high availability ports internal load balancer.